bjherger/toxic_comments/docs/modeling_notes.md

  - Modify load to create and fill a batch file
  - More consistent logging
  - Do something else w/ EDA code
- - Add flag for training model
+ - Add flag for train
  - Add flag for inference
  - Clean up confs file / Add comments